usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a bool.
+Determine if the given type is an bool.

 ## function isRealType {#Type-isRealType}